 3. Small screw made of titanium (the implant) – help to place the implant in the jawbone.

 Dental implants are a permanent solution to replacing missing teeth.
 They involve a titanium screw surgically implanted in your jaw to support a natural-looking prosthetic tooth.

 Compared to other tooth replacement options, dental implants are the most durable, allowing you to eat and speak comfortably.
 They look, feel, and function like natural teeth and typically last for decades.
 Dental implants are easy to maintain – all you need to do is brush and floss as usual and get your twice-yearly checkups.
 Most importantly, dental implants help keep your jawbone healthy and strong – without a natural tooth root or titanium replacement, your jawbone will start to deteriorate, causing further aesthetic and oral health issues.

-If you want to restore your full, bright smile by replacing one or more missing teeth, University Dental is here to help.
-For more information about the dental implant procedure or to set up a consultation with Dr. Hage, give us a call at 619-582-4224
+If you’re ready to replace your missing teeth with high quality, affordable dental implants, University Dental is here to help.
+We’ve helped restore smiles and improve lives for thousands of patients across San Diego County.
+For more information about the dental implant procedure or to set up a consultation with Dr. Hage, give us a call at (619) 582-4224.